jeremmfr/terraform-provider-junos/docs/resources/vstp_interface.md

 - **name** (Required, String, Forces new resource)
   Interface name or `all`.
 - **routing_instance** (Optional, String, Forces new resource)
-  Configure VSTP interface in routing-instance.
+  Configure VSTP interface in routing instance.
   Need to be `default` (for root level) or name of routing instance.
   Defaults to `default`.
 - **vlan** (Optional, String)